• Skip to main content

 💡Top Tip to make it super creamy

-The addition of iced water helps to loosen up the mixture and create a smoother consistency by breaking down the chickpea fibers and creating a more homogenous mixture.
-The cold temperature of the water also helps to prevent the mixture from becoming too warm during blending, which can cause the oil in the tahini and olive oil to separate and result in a less smooth texture.
+The water's cold temperature also helps to prevent the mixture from becoming too warm during blending, which can cause the oil in the tahini and olive oil to separate and result in a less smooth texture.

 Furthermore, the iced water helps to aerate the mixture, adding more air bubbles that give it a light, fluffy texture.
 This results in a creamy hummus that is easier to dip and spread.